emqx/emqx-docs/en_US/advanced/hooks.md

  **Callback Functions Chain** is Currently implemented according to the concept of [Chain-of-Responsibility](https://en.wikipedia.org/wiki/Chain-of-responsibility_pattern).
 In order to satisfy the functionality and flexibility of the hook, it must have the following attributes:

 - The callback functions on the **Callback Functions Chain** must be executed in certain order.
-- There must be an input and output for the **Callback Functions Chain** (output is not necessary in notification events, such as "a client has successfully logged in").
+- There must be one/some initialization parameters and, optionally, a cumulative value for modification by the **Callback Functions Chain**.
+And the output is also non-mandatory.
+For example, in a notification class event, the initialization parameter output is non-mandatory.
+For example, "A client has successfully logged in".
+- **Callback Functions Chain** is transitive.
+And to allow more flexibility in the use of hooks, we have designed two modes of handling the return values of callback functions in the chain.
+  - **Result Transitive**</br>
-- **Callback Functions Chain** is transitive, meaning that the chain will input the input parameters of the chain to the first callback function, and the returned value of the first callback function will be passed to the second callback function until the last function, whose returned value is the returned value of the entire chain.
+    It means that each callback function in the chain accepts the entry of the chain, and the return of the previous callback function (which can be interpreted as a cumulative value) as arguments.
+Until the last function, the return value of the last function is then the return value of the whole chain.
+Specially, the chain is called with an initial value for the cumulative value to be used by the first callback function in the chain.
+  - **Result Ignored**
+  Each function in the chain only cares about the chain's entry, and will ignore the return value of the previous callback function.
+And the chain will have a fixed return value of `ok`.</br>
+  This is actually a special case of the first type of **return value passing**.
+That is, the initial accumulation value is `ok`, and each callback function in the chain only cares about the incoming parameters of the chain and keeps the accumulation value as `ok` unchanged.</br>
+  Most of notification event follows this logic.
+So that we provide the general **Callback Functions Chain** execution module.
 - **Callback Functions Chain** needs to allow the functions with it to *terminate the chain in advance* and *ignore this operation.*
   - **Termination in advance:** After the execution of this function is completed, the execution of the chain is directly terminated.
-All subsequent callback functions on the chain are ignored.
-For example, an authentication plugin believes that such clients do not need to check other authentication plug-ins after they are allowed to log in, so they need to be terminated in advance.
+All subsequent callback functions on the chain are ignored.</br>
+    For example, an authentication believes that such clients do not need to check other authentication plug-ins after they are allowed to log in, so they need to be terminated in advance.
-    - **Ignore this operation:** Do not modify the processing result on the chain, and pass it directly to the next callback function.
+    - **Ignore this operation:** Do not modify the processing result on the chain, and pass it directly to the next callback function.</br>
     For example, when there are multiple authentication plug-ins, an authentication plug-in believes that such clients do not belong to its authentication scope, and it does not need to modify the authentication results.
 This operation should be ignored and the returned value of the previous function should be passed directly to the next function on the chain.

 Therefore, we can get a design sketch of the chain:

 ![Callback Functions Chain Design](./assets/chain_of_responsiblity.png)

 The meaning of the figure is:
-1. The input parameters of the chain are read-only `Args` and the parameter `Acc` for function modification on the chain
+1. The input parameters of the chain are read-only `InitArgs` and the parameter `InitAcc` for function modification on the chain
 2. Regardless of how the execution of chain is terminated, its return value is the new `Acc`
 3. A total of three callback functions are registered on the chain in the figure,`Fun1` `Fun2` `Fun3` , which are executed in the order indicated
 4. The callback function execution order is determined by the priority, and the same priority is executed in the order of mounting